-- Native Converts Marriage Dissolution Act 1886- A Hindu can ask for divorce if the spouse becomes Christian
+- Native Converts Marriage Dissolution Act 1886 under which a Hindu can ask for a divorce if their spouse becomes Christian.

 Grounds for Divorce

-In both countries the grounds for divorce are roughly very similar with a few differences.
+In both India and the UK, the ‘grounds’ for divorce are very similar:

-- Adultery- only infidelity needs to be proven by either man or woman Desertion- This occurs when there is a mixture of interruption of cohabitation and justifiable and reasonable absence for 3 years with an intention from the respondent to permanently separate themselves from the petitioner who has been left behind.
+- Desertion: when there is a combination of interruption of cohabitation, and justifiable and reasonable absence for 3 years with an intention from the respondent to permanently separate themselves from the petitioner who has been left behind.
 The same also applies to 7 year absences.
-Cruelty – includes abuse which is physical as well as mental.
-However despite presumed gender equality, it is applied differently to men and women Impotency- Can include not being able to consummate marriage, one spouse not wanting to do so and could also be due to sterility.